sabaimran/classify-articulate/results/report.md

 ## Further Work

 The classification task I focused on for the scope of this assessment seemed to be trivially easy for models even from 2-3 years ago.
-To further assess articulation capabilities, it would be necessary to run a classification task that is slightly more difficult for models to complete.
+To further assess articulation capabilities, it may be helpful to run a classification task that is slightly more difficult for models to complete.

 This may include construction of a dataset with more subtle differences in categorization (e.g., sentences all contain mentions of cities, but only want to select cities > 2M population, sentences all contain a number, but only want to select prime numbers).

 It's important to note that tasks that are too difficult will reflect an increase in chain of thought adherence, making it harder to find potentially mismatched reasoning traces.

-Where the categorization itself is more difficult, articulation may also become trickier, as models may not be able to pinpoint exactly why they have answered the way they have.
+Where the categorization itself is more difficult (leading to lower classification accuracy), articulation may not provide much insight, as models may not be able to pinpoint exactly why they have answered the way they have.

 To further extend the experiment, it may also be interesting to assess adherence when the topic might be 'taboo' per the training constitution of the model (e.g., related to CBRNs or adult content).

 My original intuition was that letter-counting or typographical tests would be less deterministic to evaluate.
 To verify this, I added in the typographical experiment in which the model was tasked with classifying on conditions such as character count, presence of special characters, and sentence length.
 These did not meet the accuracy criteria for articulation testing.
 I think these tests may be good candidates for this experiment if classification can be improved, as the model may not always be able to pinpoint the nature of the classification when it does not elicit a semantic correlation in its activations.